base/base/docs/specs/experimental/gov-delegation.md

 The `GovernanceDelegation` contract ensures backwards compatibility by allowing the migration of delegation state from the `GovernanceToken`, and implementing the same type of getter functions.
-External contracts that need to consume voting power data, like the `Governor`, will have to query both the legacy state in the `GovernanceToken` if a user has not been migrated, and the up-to-date state in the `GovernanceDelegation` if the user has been migrated.
+External contracts that need to consume voting power data, like the `Governor`, will have to query the legacy state in the `GovernanceToken` if a user has not been migrated, or the up-to-date state in the `GovernanceDelegation` if the user has been migrated.

 ## User Flow